particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 In setup(), associate the variables with the location in the configuration schema.
 While just a couple lines of code, this automatically takes care of:

-- Loading the saved configuration from the file system at boot, in case the device is offline.
+- Loading the saved configuration from the file system during setup(), in case the device is offline.
 - When the device comes online, getting any updates that occurred while offline.
 - If the device is already online and the settings are changed, they are pushed to the device automatically.

 For the full example, see the [AN017 Tracker CAN](https://github.com/particle-iot/app-notes/tree/master/AN017-Tracker-CAN), the CAN bus application note.

 ## Example

 Here's an example of how you set up a custom schema and use it from firmware.
+It includes many of the available types of data.

 ### Schema - Example